C-Stallings/C-Stallings/README.md

-# 💫 About Me:
+# About Me:
 I'm an adaptable and detail-oriented IT professional with a passion for solving problems, supporting teams, and improving system reliability.
-I bring a unique blend of technical expertise and strong communication skills, gained from years of cross-functional work in IT support and digital operations.<br><br>🤝 Known for being a collaborative team player who can break down technical concepts for non-technical audiences.  <br>🎯 Skilled in managing competing priorities, staying calm under pressure, and approaching challenges with curiosity and persistence.  <br>📘 I'm committed to continuous growth; currently expanding my knowledge of AWS & Microsoft Azure cloud services, Linux system administration, and cybersecurity best practices.  <br>🛡️ Security+ certified and preparing for cloud certifications.<br><br>I’m excited to contribute to teams that value clarity, collaboration, and continuous improvement.<br>
+I bring a unique blend of technical expertise and strong communication skills, gained from years of cross-functional work in IT support and digital operations.<br><br> - Known for being a collaborative team player who can break down technical concepts for non-technical audiences.  <br> - Skilled in managing competing priorities, staying calm under pressure, and approaching challenges with curiosity and persistence.  <br> - I'm committed to continuous growth; currently expanding my knowledge of AWS & Microsoft Azure cloud services, Linux system administration, and cybersecurity best practices.  <br> - Security+ certified and preparing for cloud certifications.<br><br>I’m excited to contribute to teams that value clarity, collaboration, and continuous improvement.<br>

-# 🚀 Projects & Skills Highlight:
+# Projects & Skills Highlight:

 ## Vulnerability Management | Linux